 - You must attend the school that you were authorized to attend on your I-20.

-- You may not drop below full time status without authorization from the International Affairs Office.
+- You may not drop below full-time status without authorization from the Office of International Affairs.

 - You cannot be employed off campus without proper authorization.